 NOMINATING AS A CANDIDATE

-Please contact our Governance Team if you would like to register your interest in obtaining further information once it becomes available.
+Nomination forms and candidate information packs will be available from Council in late August.
+Please contact our Governance Team on 8408 0400 if you would like to register your interest in obtaining further information once it becomes available.

 - The role and functions of a Council

-- Relationship between Councils and other spheres of government
+- The relationship between Councils and other spheres of government

 - Allowances and expenses